5 DIY Triple Bunk Bed Plans You Can Make Today (with Pictures)

 Top 5 DIY Triple Bunk Bed Plans

-1. Triple Bunk Bed From the Kids Activities’ Blog
+1. DIY Triple Bunk Bed From the Kids Activities’ Blog

 The triple bunk bed plans from the Kids Activities’ Blog has the middle bunk offset to the side.
 This ensures that all three kids have room to move around, without banging their heads.
 It also makes these plans suitable for the long wall in a standard bedroom.